How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • If a building is being built that will have a basement.

-Where to begin?
+Where to start?

 We select materials for construction

-Today, there are more convenient and affordable materials - corrugated pipes made of polymeric materials, which already have ready-made perforations.
+Today there are more convenient and available materials– corrugated pipes made of polymer materials that already have ready-made perforations.

 The main advantages of using plastic pipes

-• Corrugated pipes are characterized by increased strength, they can be laid to a considerable depth - up to 10 meters.
+• Corrugated pipes are characterized by increased strength; they can be laid to a considerable depth - up to 10 meters.

 • The service life of polymer pipes is at least 50 years.